clubMontagne/angerhang.github.io/research/research_home.md

 To me, neuroscience's importance in the 21st century is like that of the DNA to the 20th century.
 We humans have grasped a good understanding on many subjects already.
 Sadly, we have failed to understand where all these understandings come from, the brain.
 The research on brain have been accelerated with the appearance of advanced instruments that allow us to observe the brain activities in both invasive and non-invasive ways.
 I think it is important to for us to know about ourselves first before we tackle other difficult problems and my primary interests lay in human intelligence and using the understanding of brain signals let us more ways to interact with the outside world and with each other via Brain-Computer-Interfaces.

 #### Echo State Networks (ESNs)
 ESNs are a type of Recurrent Neural Networks (RNNs) that are easy to train but still maintain the power of capturing the temporal information that do.
-In the bachelor thesis that I am writing, I am investigating how well ESNs handle the EEG signals using the resting state EEG.
-In my thesis I am planning on using on trained model to investigate more about the association between resting state EEG and people's motor learning skills.
+In my bachelor thesis, I was able to construct ESNs for motor learning skill classification on EEG data.
+Additionally, I also developed new methods on how to increase the interpabiltiy of ESNs.
+My thesis can be found [here](/extra/thesis.pdf).

 #### Related work